jjvanzon/Circular-Language-Spec-Plans/future/content-changes/relationship-content-changes.md

 #### 2020-06-15 Postponed Content Changes for Relationships Chapter

 - [ ] ~ The Relationships chapter is now before the System Objects chapter.
 I question whether the Relationships chapter might not better go after the System Interface chapter.
 - [ ] ~ The file '2.
 Relational Structure (Use As Cross Out Later).docx' might be placed in a 'previous versions' folder?
-I wonder how needed it is for Encircle.
+I wonder how needed it is for Circular.
 It might be interesting to keep, not to rip apart as the file name seems to suggest should be done.
 - [ ] ~ I also miss, that classes might contain (static) data that looks like object relationships.
 This means I think, basically that you could see a mix of class and object structure.
 Perhaps a picture of that may take away some uneasiness and insecurity about applicability of this notation.
 - [ ] ~ The idea of multiple types of objects in a single list, might be pushed to the background?
 - [ ] ~ Special notations such as 'related to itself', maybe put those a separate part, so the main point may flow better?